RobotsAreeCool/RobotsAreeCool/README.md

 its me uhh the guy i code stuff and host my website here (as of now, i think im gonna change it after i figure out how to work it with cloudflare) go find me on yt.

-when i begin working on the room game thing (NOT the roblox one, although ill release that too.), its source code will be released here, becase i like oss.
+when i begin working on the room game thing (NOT the roblox one, although i WOULD have released that too, if i hadent canned it.), its source code will be released here, becase i like oss.

 <!--
 **RobotsAreeCool/RobotsAreeCool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.